Sweet Tooth

-Sweet Tooth: what it really means and how to tame it
+What it really means, and how to tame it

 If you find yourself constantly craving something sweet, whether it’s biscuits, chocolate, or dessert after every meal you might say you have a “sweet tooth.”
 For some, it’s a light-hearted way to describe food preference.
 But for others, a sweet tooth can make it difficult to manage weight, regulate appetite, or feel in control of their eating habits.